What’s an epikoros?

 The road to Jewish Heaven is paved by scholars

-At first glance, the epikoros’ offense seems the least dire of the three Big Ones and the one mostly driven by the very earthly concerns of defensive rabbis protecting their turf.
+At first glance, the epikoros’ offense seems the least dire of the four Big Ones and the one mostly driven by the very earthly concerns of defensive rabbis protecting their turf.

-But when viewed through this deeper meaning, the list of three offenders defines three versions of the same form of heresy: they all break the circuit of authority from God through Moses into the Oral and Written Torah and from thence into the Mishnah and to Gemarah (the discussions of the rabbis of Mishnah) that comprise the Talmud.
+But when viewed through this deeper meaning, the list of four offenders defines four versions of the same form of heresy: they all break the circuit of authority from God through Moses into the Oral and Written Torah and from thence into the Mishnah and to Gemarah (the discussions of the rabbis of Mishnah) that comprise the Talmud.

 To prove the point, immediately after describing offense #1, the rabbis put on virtuoso performances demonstrating the value their authority provides.
 Offense #1 is to deny that the Torah tells us that the dead will be resurrected after the messiah comes.
 But scour the Torah, and the normal reader can’t find any such statement, at least in any literal way.
 Then how do we know?
 We’ll show you!
 And they proceed to so do in a display of pages of exegetical brilliance.